 Jamie: Prior to working for Retail Assist, I ran a small IT company in the midlands supporting servers, computers, developing web sites and software to make their lives a bit easier.
 I took a lot of experiences from that.
 However, I spent a lot of time working with end users and you get a real insight into what’s important to them.
 As a developer you can get carried away with the technical details of the change and lose sight of actual ‘user requirement’.

 Ellie: Great thanks for taking part Jamie.
-For readers wanting more information about our Merret supply chain solution, please visit our website, dedicated twitter feed, or feel free to post your questions below.
+For readers wanting more information about our Merret supply chain solution, please visit our website or feel free to post your questions below.